Browser does not support script.

 Course overview

 Study Japanese whether you are a beginner or have some previous experience with the language.
 We will place you at the appropriate level when you arrive.
-By the end of the course, you will be able to have conversations and discussions exclusively in Japanese.
-You will learn to give presentations and write in Japanese, allowing you to use the language for academic, social and professional purposes.
-Successful students will usually reach the upper B2/C1 level on the Common European Framework for Languages (CEFR).
+By the end of the course, you will be able to expand the conversation on complex ideas in Japanese, both orally and in writing, and actively integrate other linguistic resources, depending on the context and purposes, appropriately.
+You will learn to give presentations and write in Japanese, allowing you to use the language for academic and professional purposes.
 You can also choose to take the Japanese Language Proficiency Test at level 6 for not extra cost.
-Please note that this course is not suitable for applicants who already have B1 level or above of the Common European Framework for Languages (CEFR) in Japanese.

 Course structure